albin/mathapi/README.md

 ## /hig/x/y
-Max, Find the highest value of x and y -Alex W
+Max, Find the highest value of x and y - Alex W
 ```
 /hig/1.0/20
 ```

 ## /low/x/y
-Min, Find the lowest value of x and y -Marcus W
+Min, Find the lowest value of x and y - Marcus W
 ```
 /low/1.0/100
 ```

 ## /rou/20.5
-Round, Returns the value 21 -Nadim
+Round, Returns the value 21 - Nadim
 ```
 /rou/x
 ```

 ## /flo/45.9
-Floor, Rounds down to lowest integer -Anders
+Floor, Rounds down to lowest integer - Anders
 ```
 /flo/x
 ```

 ## /tan/1
-Ten, returns a numeric value that represents the tangent of the angle -Jason
+Ten, returns a numeric value that represents the tangent of the angle - Jason
 ```
 /tan/x
 ```